Section 8 Housing Choice Voucher (HCV) Program: Policy Issue

 As an Owner or Operator, How Does this Affect My Business?

-Many private owner-operators may want to participate in the Section 8 Program but a number of its requirements act as disincentives.
+However, a number of its requirements act as disincentives.
 For example, a mandatory HUD tenancy addendum that supersedes the owner's lease; repetitive unit inspections; resident eligibility certification; and other regulatory paperwork.
-Collectively, these make it more expensive for a private owner to rent to a Section 8 voucher holder.
-Moreover, in a well-intentioned, but self-defeating effort to combat local affordability challenges, some state and federal governments are enacting laws that make it illegal for a private owner to refuse to rent to a Section 8 voucher holder.
+Collectively, these often make it more expensive for a private owner to participate in the HCV program.

 Contact Information